Bachelor of Arts (BA)

 - Provincial government agencies such as agriculture and lands, community services, economic development, environment, forests, tourism, housing, assessments, and municipal affairs

 Co-op ExperienceLearn and earn with Co-op, a paid opportunity for students to enrich their education with work experience.
 At UBC’s Okanagan campus, sign up for Co-op to: build your resumé with professional experience; learn valuable tips on how to successfully apply for jobs; expand your network of industry contacts; and earn money to pay for tuition.
 Inquire about Co-op by phone at 250.807.9623 or by email.

-Further StudiesUBC Okanagan offers an Interdisciplinary Graduate Studies (IGS) program in which students may have a Geography Department faculty member as their primary supervisor.
+Further StudiesUBC Okanagan offers MSc and PhD degrees in our earth and environmental sciences program, as well as a Interdisciplinary Graduate Studies (IGS) program in which students may have a Geography Department faculty member as their primary supervisor.